Ayngie/bits-n-pieces/README.md

 Buttons, counters, inputs, forms...
 Just playing around with some components and tags... :)

+N.B.
+This app has NO focus on styling!!
+Some basic styling is included purely for the purpose of marking different components.

 ## Deployed with GitHub Actions
 Visit the deployed app [here](https://ayngie.github.io/bits-n-pieces/) :)